prof-jose/prototype_based_learning/README.md

 # Prototype-based learning for tabular data

-Implementation of prototype-based learning for tabular data.
+Implementation of prototype-based learning for regression tasks.

 Prototype-based learning is a supervised machine learning model where predictions are based on comparing the input to a set of "prototypes", where close prototypes have a stronger influece on the output.